7Zup/MWM---iOS-App/README.md

 - adding swiftGen to securise the use of localizables, colors & fonts
 - adding conventions for the code like swiftlint for swift

+# Download and Install

+To download the project, use either "git clone" or download in .zip file.

+Once downloaded, you'll have to run "pod install" command within the project.
+This has been made because, even though there is no librairy yet, it doesn't mean there will never be in the future.